jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ### What it got right - with cell execution

 There were two questions it got wrong when it was unable to execute the cells and review its own code (as well as some syntax errors on indexing the results from psycopg2).
+It's impressive that it still got the majority correct without being able to check its own answer in the context of the notebook.

 #### Q1.
 Courier arrivals